Magnus Eriksson (footballer): Guizhou Renhe

 On 15 December 2014, the transfer of Eriksson to Chinese Super League side Guizhou Renhe was announced.
 The transfer went through on 1 January 2015 when the Chinese transfer window opened.

 Brøndby IF

 On 10 July 2015, it was announced that Eriksson had transferred to Danish club Brøndby IF on a 4-year deal.
 In Brøndby Eriksson was used as a right midfielder.

 Djurgårdens IF

 On 16 June 2016, it was announced that Eriksson had transferred to Swedish club Djurgårdens IF on a 3.5-year deal.
 Since number seven which is Eriksson's number of choice was taken Eriksson was given number 77, last worn by Abgar Barsom in 2006.
 On 14 August 2016, Eriksson scored his first goal for Djurgården in a match against IF Elfsborg at the Tele2 Arena.
 During his first period Eriksson was used as a winger.
 Ahead of 2017, Eriksson had his shirt number changed from 77 to 7.
 During 2017, he scored 14 league goals to make him Allsvenskan joint top scorer for the season.
-Eriksson returned to Djurgården again on 21 August 2020.